 Find a Birthing From Within class near you.

 The Alexander Technique

 The Alexander Technique is a general technique used to improve the quality of life for anyone with physical pain.
-It is also adapted to support both mothers who are planning on going through natural labor and delivery as well as ones who are having a scheduled C-section.
+It is also adapted to support both mothers who are planning on going through natural labor and delivery and those who have a scheduled C-section.

-The class is several weeks long and uses birthing balls, yoga mats, and other exercise props to help prepare the mother’s body in a physical way for labor and delivery.
+The class is several weeks long and uses birthing balls, yoga mats, and other exercise props to help physically prepare the mother’s body for labor and delivery.

 Find a teacher of The Alexander Technique near you.